 With the unprecedented increase in traffic volume, highways agencies across the globe are searching for a cost-effective solution to congested roads and motorway travel.
-One of the solutions is to adapt motorways into smart motorways, enabling all-lane running traffic.
-It means the hard shoulder is opened for traffic at peak times reducing congestion and tailbacks.
+One of the solutions is to adapt motorways into smart motorways, enabling all-lane running.
 The solution gives the motorway increased capacity without investing in more expensive infrastructure.

 For this initiative to succeed, highways agencies must consider all aspects of safety including monitoring the hard shoulder, ensuring it is clear of stopped vehicles and debris.
 Without a system that can accurately detect these problems, smart motorways and all-lane running cannot be safely implemented.

-ClearWay provides accurate stopped vehicle and incident detection across multiple lanes, including the hard shoulder, and even the emergency areas.
-The fully automatic system can activate warning signs and and alert operators within 10 seconds of a detected stopped vehicle.
+ClearWay provides accurate stopped vehicle and incident detection across multiple lanes, including the hard shoulder and emergency areas.
+The fully automatic system can activate warning signs and alert operators within 10 seconds of a detected stopped vehicle.
 Operators can then chose to close the hard-shoulder, and drivers are aware of the stopped vehicle, reducing the likelihood of a secondary incident.

 - Stopped vehicle and debris detection in hard shoulder

 How does ClearWay Improve Traffic Flow and Reduce Costs of Congestion?

 ClearWay constantly monitors traffic flow on the motorway.
 The system is integrated with third-party systems, such as cameras.
 If configured, the system can automatically take control of cameras.
 Operators can use the ClearWay data as well as video images, to make accurate decisions on opening or closing lanes, or changing speed limits.
 This will ultimately improve overall traffic flow.